Stylll/Book-A-Meal/README.md

 * Does the application have an API ?
   - Yes.
 The api documentation can be found in the link provided in the API Documentation section above.

+## Bugs and Limitations

+  - Email notifications are only sent to users when the menu for the day is set.
+  - Caterers cannot search for meals using meal name.
+  - Caterers cannot search for menu records using a specific date.
+  - Social authentication is not integrated.

 ## License and Copyright

 &copy; Stephen Aribaba